imamabi/9th_workshop_ml_for_molecules/README.md

-# Repository of Material for the 6th i-CoMSE Workshop: Methods for Advanced Sampling
+# Repository of Material for the 9th i-CoMSE Workshop: Machine Learning for Molecules

 ### Dates: Apr 28-May 2, 2025